Interaction ProTip #5: The ABC of Interaction

 Let's teach our widget some communication skills:

 You can see here when you click on the send button I drop in a swirly "I'm doing something" animation for some immediate acknowledgment.
 But after a few seconds of inaction from the server a timeout is triggered that tells the user that it's taking longer than expected to get a response.
 It's jolly British about it, too, which is a frightfully good thing.

-Give the user some sane options
+Give the user some sensible options #

 When something fails, or looks like it's going to, we can do a few things:

 - Offer to store the data offline and attempt to post again later.
 Whether this is a suitable option is really going to depend on the nature of your app, but remembering the user's choice might provide a much better user experience.

 - Offer to retry.
 Sometimes the user will know why something failed, and they may just want to give it another go.

 - Quit and call it a day.
 Of course, occasionally it's just not worth the hassle and they will just want to quit.
 (That doesn't mean you can't store their choices and entry for future attempts.)

 It's entirely your call as to what you choose to do, of course, but hopefully you can see "success" and "fail", or "let's just hope it all works out" approaches generally miss an opportunity to offer a better experience.

 This is not just a developer concern #